aeturrell/skimpy/README.md

 skimpy was inspired by the R package [skimr](https://docs.ropensci.org/skimr/articles/skimr.html) and by exploratory Python packages including [pandas_profiling](https://pandas-profiling.github.io/pandas-profiling) and [dataprep](https://dataprep.ai/), from which the `clean_columns` function comes.

 The package is built with [poetry](https://python-poetry.org/), while the documentation is built with [Jupyter Book](https://jupyterbook.org).
 Tests are run with [nox](https://nox.thea.codes/en/stable/).

+Using **skimpy** in your paper?
+Let us know by raising an issue beginning with "citation" and we'll add it to this page.